ericseppanen/crates_io_analyzer/README.md

 I wrote [a script][this-repo] to download all of the most popular crates, and report any problems found when trying to match git hashes, tags, and file contents.

 I limited my investigation to the most popular 500 crates, ranked by number of downloads.
-Heres' what I found:
+Here's what I found:

 Unfortunately, only 319 crates (64% of the top 500) would earn the "gold star" badge.